 Winter’s ski tourists give way to spring visitors exploring Vermont’s awakening countryside.
 College students return home for break.
 Locals emerge from winter hibernation ready to explore Vermont cannabis options they’ve been curious about.
 And with longer days and warmer weather, people’s product preferences change too.

-Since Vermont legalized adult-use cannabis sales in May 2022, I’ve watched spring become a unique season for our industry.
+Since Vermont legalized adult-use cannabis sales in May 2022, spring has become a unique season for our industry.
 It’s when new growers prepare their outdoor crops, when retailers introduce fresh products, and when many first-time buyers decide to explore legal cannabis for the first time.

 Vermont Cannabis Laws: What Spring Visitors Need to Know